Children’s Eye Exams in Guelph

 Dr. Paul Fasulo

-Read More… from Eye Emergencies: When to See an Eye Doctor
+Read More… from How Can I Tell If I Need Glasses?
+When To See an Eye Doctor

 instagram facebook facebook2 pinterest twitter google-plus google linkedin2 yelp youtube phone location calendar share2 link star-full star star-half chevron-right chevron-left chevron-down chevron-up envelope fax